jessepav/lacygoill-wiki-backup/vim/regex.md

 # Atomes

-Une classe de caractères est une  collection de caractères ayant un point commun (lettres, chiffres…), regroupés à l'intérieur de crochets [].
+Une classe de caractères est une séquence d'échappement spéciale représentant un ensemble de caractères ayant un point commun (lettres, chiffres…).

-Un atome  est un  caractère ordinaire,  ou la notation  abrégée d'une  classe de caractères, ou une ancre.
+Un atome est un caractère ordinaire, ou une classe de caractères, ou une ancre.
 It's something that you can't break in two parts without changing its meaning.
 For example, you  can break `ab` in  two parts, because looking for  `ab` is the same as looking for `a` then for `b`.